crytic/attacknet/README.md

       - stepType: waitForFaultCompletion # this step waits for all previous running faults to complete before continuing
         description: wait for faults to terminate
 ```

+Over the long term, expect manual fault configuration to be deprecated in favor of the fault planner.

 ## Automatically creating test suites/network configs using the planner